flint-bot/flint/quickstart/README.md

   ![Cloud 9 run flint](https://raw.githubusercontent.com/nmarus/flint/master/quickstart/c9.io.08.jpg)

 2. Validate the logs.
 You should see something similar to the following.
-If you haven’t added the “bot” to a room yet, do so now and wait till the bot posts a message to the room stating it is ready.
+If you haven’t added the Bot to a room yet, do so now.
+You can add the Bot by email address to an existing room, create new room with the bot and others, or create a 1:1 chat with it.
+Once added, wait till the log states a room is registered.
+This will be within 15 seconds of the bot getting joined to the room.

     ```
     flint found a room with a node-flint but not registered +42s